elle-miller/isaaclab_rl/README.md

 ## How it works

-For your project, you will create a repository for your specialised environments and research.
-I have made this template here.

-We are calling the algorithms etc from `isaac_lab`.

-This library has 5 sections:
+`isaaclab_rl` contains all the core components to run RL in Isaac Lab, that I will continuously add to and improve.
+Your own project `isaaclab_rl_project` runs on these modules, but is completely separated so you can do what you like, and optionally pull changes from `isaaclab_rl`.

+`isaaclab_rl` provides 4 core functionalities:

 1. **algorithms**: anything RL related is here
 2. **models**: base models used by RL e.g. MLP, CNN, running standard scaler
-3. **plotting**: scripts to produce those nice RL paper plots, and extra stuff like latent trajectory visualisation, value function over time etc.
+3. **tools**: scripts to produce those nice RL paper plots, and extra stuff like latent trajectory visualisation.
-4. **scripts**: train, play and sweep (hyperparameter optimisation)
-5. **wrappers**: wrappers for observation stacking and isaaclab
+4. **wrappers**: wrappers for observation stacking and isaaclab

-## What you need
-A GPU with 8GB VRAM or more.

-### Todo list
-Feel free to make an issue if you would like me to implement something.
-My current list is:
-- Multiseed hyperparameter optimisation
-- Uploading evaluation videos to wandb throughout training
-- Controlling frequency of saved checkpoints

 ## Credits
 The PPO implementation is a streamlined version of the one provided by [SKRL](https://github.com/Toni-SM/skrl), full credits to toni-sm for this.
 The reason I am providing a local version instead of importing from SKRL is because there are major breaking changes, e.g. all irrelevant functions are deleted, logic is different to be able to reporting mean evaluation returns.